NBISweden/workshop-RNAseq/labs/kallisto.md

 ## Transcript-level quantification with Kallisto

 *Kallisto* is an "alignment free" RNA-seq quantification method that runs very fast with a small memory footprint, so that it can be run on most laptops.
 It is a command-line program that can be downloaded as binary executables for Linux or Mac, or in source code format.
-For a first insight into the program, read [here](https://liorpachter.wordpress.com/2015/05/10/near-optimal-rna-seq-quantification-with-kallisto/) and for the recently published article, see [here](http://www.nature.com/nbt/journal/vaop/ncurrent/full/nbt.3519.html).
+For a first insight into the program, read [here](https://liorpachter.wordpress.com/2015/05/10/near-optimal-rna-seq-quantification-with-kallisto/) and for the published article, see [here](http://www.nature.com/nbt/journal/vaop/ncurrent/full/nbt.3519.html).
 There is also a preprint [here](http://arxiv.org/abs/1505.02710).

 Kallisto is geared towards quantification on the transcript (isoform) level, rather than the gene level (although the latter can also be done by post-processing Kallisto output.)
 However, read assignment to transcript isoforms cannot (in general) be done unambiguously, so there is an intrinsic "quantification noise" or variability in this process.
 Kallisto can thus be run either in a single step (which is very fast) or in "bootstrap" mode (which takes longer, but can be done on several processors in parallel) in order to get uncertainty estimates for the expression levels - a kind of error bars for the quantification process.
 Running with bootstraps is mandatory if you want to perform differential expression analysis of isoforms with Sleuth (see below).